The aim of the scheme is to support internationally competitive independent investigators to:

 What the fellowship gives you

 The senior clinical fellowship provides support for up to five years.
 We expect you to take advantage of the full five years’ funding available.
-However, we understand that plans for the later stages of a fellowship will not be as defined as the initial years.

 If you are intending to apply for a shorter period, you should contact the programme manager (firstname.lastname@example.org) before submitting a proposal.
 These periods are based on full-time equivalents.